top of page

 Assistant Professor, Department of Chemistry

 Hi, I’m Dingran Chang.
-I was born and raised in Shanxi, China, and earned my B.Sc. from China Pharmaceutical University in 2012.
-I moved to Canada for graduate studies and completed my Ph.D. in Biochemistry at McMaster University in 2018 under the mentorship of Prof. Yingfu Li, where I developed functional DNA-based biosensors for bacterial infections.
-After my Ph.D., I joined Prof. Shana Kelley’s group at the University of Toronto as a postdoctoral fellow, where I developed high-dimensional aptamer selection technologies and contributed to the development of reagent-free electrochemical sensors.
+I earned my B.Sc. from China Pharmaceutical University in 2012.
+I moved to Canada for graduate studies and completed my Ph.D. in Biochemistry at McMaster University in 2018 under the mentorship of Prof. Yingfu Li, where I developed functional nucleic acid-based biosensors for bacterial infections.
+After my Ph.D., I joined Prof. Shana Kelley’s group at the University of Toronto as a postdoctoral fellow, where I developed high-dimensional aptamer selection technologies.
 In 2023, I moved to the United States and became a Research Assistant Professor in Biomedical Engineering at Northwestern University, continuing my work with Prof. Shana Kelley on sensors for continuous health monitoring.
 In 2025, I began my independent career as an Assistant Professor of Chemistry at the University of Kansas.
-My lab focuses on developing functional nucleic acids, modulating receptor affinity and kinetics, and exploring their applications in diagnostics, therapeutics, and beyond.
+My lab focuses on developing functional nucleic acids, modulating receptor affinity and kinetics, and exploring their applications in biosensing, diagnostics, and health monitoring.
 Outside the lab, I enjoy spending time with my family, running, and being in nature.